VFIntel Insights

 Rent Is the Largest Unverified Transaction in Your Life

-Rent represents 30-40 percent of household income for millions of renters.
-96.5 percent of those payments produce no credit signal.
-The largest financial obligation most people carry is also the least verified.
+Rent is 30-40 percent of household income for millions of renters, yet 87 percent of those payments produce no credit signal.
+The largest obligation most people carry is also the least verified.

 Read the piece